jorufo/CALF_Python/README.md

-# CALF v1.18.3 README
+# CALF v1.2 README

 # Setup and Usage
 You can install CALF by running `pip install calfpy`

-You can import all CALF functions by using the folliwng import statement
+You can import all CALF methods by using the folliwng import statement
-`import calfpy.methods`
+`from calfpy.methods import *`

-Calling a function (example) `calfpy.methods.calf(data, 3, "binary", optimize = 'pval', verbose = False)`
+Calling a function (example)
+`calf(data, 3, "binary", optimize = 'pval', verbose = False)`

 # Library Documentation